ajdillhoff/CSE4310/assignments/assignment1/README.md

 Figure 1: Original image on right followed by several crops.
 Source: torchvision
 </p>

+### Patch Extraction

-2. Patch extraction is a useful preprocessing step in machine learning.
-Following the instructions [given here](https://twitter.com/MishaLaskin/status/1478500251376009220), create a function that returns $n^2$ non-overlapping patches given an input image as a `numpy` array and an integer `n`.
+Patch extraction is a useful preprocessing step in machine learning.
+Following the instructions [given here](https://ajdillhoff.github.io/notes/patch_extraction/), create a function that returns $n^2$ non-overlapping patches given an input image as a `numpy` array and an integer `n`.

 You may assume that the input image is square.
 The function should be implemented as `extract_patch(img, num_patches)`.